srimur/YoutubePlaylistScraper/README.md

 A simple CLI tool to scrape video details from a YouTube playlist.

 ## Features
-- Extract video titles and save them in a text file with clickable links.
+- Extract video titles and save them in a text file along with a table with clickable links.
 - Extract detailed video information and save it in a JSON file.
 - Easy-to-use CLI with clear output options.